Creating Replication Jobs

 - Veeam Backup & Replication does not support re-IP rules for VM replicas on the cloud host.
 Do not select the Replica re-IP check box for the replication job targeted at the cloud host.
 If you select the Replica re-IP option, this option will be disabled when you select the cloud host at the Destination step of the wizard.

 - At the Virtual Machines step of the wizard, click Add and select VMs and VM containers that you want to replicate.
 To quickly find the necessary object, use the search field at the bottom of the Add Objects window.

 - If you want to specify the source from which VM data must be read, click Source and select one of the following options:

 - From production storage.
 In this case, Veeam Backup & Replication will retrieve VM data from the production storage connected to the source virtualization host.

 - From backup files.
-In this case, Veeam Backup & Replication will read VM data from a backup chain already existing in the regular backup repository or cloud backup repository.
+In this case, Veeam Backup & Replication will read VM data from a backup chain already existing in the regular backup repository or cloud repository.

 - If you want to exclude VMs from the VM container or replicate only specific VM disks, click Exclusions and specify what objects you want to exclude.

 - If you want to define the order in which the replication job must process VMs, select a VM or VM container added to the job and use the Up and Down buttons on the right to move the VM or VM container up or down in the list.